Eighth Citizens' Panel report

 The role of the Patient Safety Commissioner

 The Scottish Government is committed to establishing a Patient Safety Commissioner in Scotland.
 This commitment has come about as a result of First Do No Harm: The Report of the Independent Medicines and Medical Devices Safety Review (the Cumberlege Review).
 The review examined how the healthcare system in England responds to reports about harmful side effects from medicines and medical devices, for example pelvic mesh implants, and made recommendations on how to respond to concerns more quickly and effectively in the future across the UK.
-The report recommended the appointment of a Patient Safety Commissioner and the Scottish Government is committed to cresting this role We envisage that the Commissioner would be independent of Government and the NHS, and have a statutory responsibility, that would:
+The report recommended the appointment of a Patient Safety Commissioner and the Scottish Government is committed to creating this role.
+We envisage that the Commissioner would be independent of Government and the NHS, and have a statutory responsibility that would: